tonyOreglia/argument-counter/README.md

 # Unique Word Counter
-Write a non-trivial program in assembly language
+Write a trivial program in assembly language

 ## Summary
 Prompt user for a text file input.